The German beef dumpling soup with bone marrow dumplings, vegetables, noodles, and egg custard is comforting and

 - 1-2 tablespoons red wine vinegar or balsamic or more to taste

-- 2-3 tablespoons soy sauce or more to taste
+- 2-3 tablespoons soy sauce or more to taste, Note 4

 - fine sea salt and black pepper

 - fresh parsley or/and chives to garnish

 - Remove the marrow from the bones.
 You can do that by scratching inside the bone with a long thin knife (not your best knife) or object.
-Then, place the marrow in an airtight container and refrigerate it until needed.
+Place the marrow in an airtight container and refrigerate it until needed (you can also freeze it).

-- Broth: Place the beef and all the bones in a large pot.
-Add the roughly chopped vegetables.
-Cover with water and bring to a simmer.
-Simmer uncovered for 2 hours.
-Remove the meat from the pot and set aside.
-Strain the broth into a clean pot and discard the bones and the cooked vegetables.
-Add some salt.
+- Place the beef and all the bones in a large pot.
+Add the roughly chopped vegetables and all the spices.
+Cover with cold water and bring to a boil.

 - Mix the eggs, milk, salt, and nutmeg very well.
-Pour the mixture into a freezer bag, knot the bag very tightly.
+Pour the mixture into a freezer bag, and knot the bag very tightly.

-- Slice custard: Remove from the water, let cool for a while, remove the bag, slice the eggs thickly, then chop them into small squares or diamonds.
-Add to the soup during the last cooking minutes.
+- Chop: Take the bag out of the water and let the egg custard cool for a while.
+Remove the bag, slice the eggs thickly, then chop them into small squares or diamonds.